ianwillie/IansasciidocPreviewFrompackagesmarkdownpreview20240610nomd/README.md

 # Iansasciidoc Previewfrompackagesmarkdownpreview20240610nomd package

-Ians adaption of markdown-preview to preview asciidoc files.
+Ian's adaptation of pulsar's excellent package markdown-preview to preview asciidoc files. ```ctrl-alt-shft-c``` will preview as an asciidoc file with live update, ```ctrl-alt-shft-g``` will open in external browser falkon, ```ctrl-alt-shft-s``` save as pdf.
+See section  [What does work](#what-does-work) for precise details.
+It is very sensitive to configuration so read below and experiment.
+[What does work](#works) When the cursor is in the text editor pane ```ctrl-alt-shft-c``` will try to render it as asciidoctor which may or not make sense.
+For example, a markdown file will be partly rendered as expected.

 ## What is asciidoctor.js and how to install it
 Asciidoctor.js is supplied by Asciidortor.org and is a transpiled from the native rUBY source code asciidoctor.rb.
 For practcal purposes it is identical to the original Ruby code and the details can be found at https://github.com/asciidoctor/asciidoctor.js#quickstart.
 The syntax is similar to Markdown but can be used to write complex documents with detailed features including configuration, tables, diagnrams, code language highlighting and much more.
 To check that it is installed and set up correctly on Linux follow the quickstart in the last link.

-The details of syntax can be found in three documents:
+The details of syntax can be found in these documents on asciidoctor.org:

 * [Asciidoctor Quick Reference](https://docs.asciidoctor.org/asciidoc/latest/syntax-quick-reference/)